DV Solicitors Logo

 What We Can Do

 When a loved one passes away, dealing with their estate can be a difficult and overwhelming task.
-Our experienced probate solicitors can guide you through the process and provide you with the support you need during this challenging time.
-Our team, which holds collective experience of over 15 years is on hand to assist.
+Our experienced probate team, led by Dorothy Turner, a solicitor with over 15 years' experience, can guide your through the process and provide you with the support you need during this challenging time.

-Our fees for probate matters are based on an hourly rate, which is currently between £180 +VAT to £220 +VAT depending on the case handler.
-However, the final fee will also depend on the complexity of the estate and the work required.
-We will provide you with a detailed estimate of costs before starting any work.
-All legal costs are subject to VAT at the usual rate and the costs cover the legal work undertaken as agreed in our client care agreement beforehand.
+Our fees for probate matters are based on an hourly rate is most circumstances.
+This is currently between £180.00+ VAT to £250.00 + VAT, depending on the case handler.
+Each probate matter is unique, however most matters tend to cost somewhere in the region of £1500 - £3000 +VAT.
+Please note, that this is merely a reference point and that the final fee will depend on the complexity of the estate and the work required.
+Rest assured, an estimate of costs will be provided prior to conducting any work, after our initial discussions.
+All legal costs are subject to VAT at the usual rate.

 Why choose us